danforthcenter/plantcv/docs/params.md

 # Use a v3 function to create a region of interest
 # Note that debug is not explicitly provided but is used implicitly by the function
 roi_contour, roi_hierarchy = pcv.roi.rectangle(x=0, y=0, h=100, w=100, img=img)

+# It might be preferred to have a thicker or thinner line drawn depending on the size of the image.
+# Change line thickness from the default (5) to make it thinner, and plot the rectangular ROI again,
+# (note: this won't change the returns but instead is a purely optional preference regarding the plot in debug='print' and debug='plot')
+pcv.params.line_thickness = 3
+roi_contour, roi_hierarchy = pcv.roi.rectangle(x=0, y=0, h=100, w=100, img=img)

 ```